 My recent publications are available on the publications page.
-Some of my main research interests include:

 Human-Centered Security and Privacy.
 Investigating how developers, security professionals, and other stakeholders understand and respond to security concerns, especially in complex environments and systems [C19, C17, C16, C11, C9].